klaas/QlaasSwiftPreferencesPane/README.md

-This is a simple demo project to show that Preferences Panes programmed in Swift 4 will not work when used in macOS High Sierra.
+This is a simple demo project to show that preferences panes programmed in Swift 4 will not work when used in **macOS High Sierra**.
 Related and similar to <https://github.com/klaas/QlaasSwiftScreenSaver>.
+On **macOS Sierra** the pane works fine.

+## Steps to reproduce

+* Clone this repo, and build it with Xcode 9.1
+* Install the generated "QlaasSwiftPreferencesPane.prefPane" by double clicking
+* Open System Preferences and try to access the pane labeled 'QPP'

 ## Error description:

-As soon as you click on the icon of the QlaasSwiftPreferencesPane within the System Preferences, an error window will come up:
+As soon as you click on the icon of the installed pane within the System Preferences, an error window will come up:

 ![error screen shot](ErrorScreenShot.png)